himawariq/himawariq/README.md

 ### Hello! 🦎

 I'm Sokolov Alexander.
 Currently working in banking and transaction sector.
 Interested in making data insights with ML/DL frameworks.
 Also making analysis dashboards for business using Superset/Metabase.
 Have production skills, also know how to use Go for ML.
-At free time discovering new ways of data analysis, generation using Graph Neural Networks & StyleGAN'S.
+At free time discovering new ways of data analysis.

 ⚡ **Education**: <br>
 - HSE in Saint-Petersburg | Bachelor's degree 2016-2020 | GPA: 7.57/10